-The Republican-led U.S. Senate blocked a Democratic resolution on Tuesday that aimed to prevent President Donald Trump from taking military action against Cuba without congressional approval, as reported by Reuters, CBS News, and Fox News.
-The Senate voted 51-47 along party lines on a procedural measure that halted the war powers resolution.
+The Republican-led U.S. Senate blocked a Democratic resolution on Tuesday that aimed to prevent President Donald Trump from taking military action against Cuba without congressional approval, as reported by multiple outlets.

 Key Takeaways

-Republicans argued that there are no active U.S. hostilities against Cuba, with Senator Rick Scott of Florida stating that a war powers vote was not appropriate because Trump has not deployed troops, according to Reuters.
+Republicans argued that there are no active U.S. hostilities against Cuba, with Senator Rick Scott of Florida stating that a war powers vote was not appropriate because Trump has not deployed troops.
 Democratic Senator Tim Kaine of Virginia countered that U.S. efforts to stop fuel shipments to the Communist-ruled island constitute military action and warned that if anyone were doing to the United States what is being done to Cuba, it would be regarded as an act of war.

 The resolution was introduced in March by Democratic Senator Tim Kaine of Virginia, who has also spearheaded efforts in the Senate to rein in Trump on Venezuela and Iran.
 More than half a dozen votes related to military action in those countries have yielded similar results, with most Republicans voting down restrictions on military action and defending the president's broad authority to use military force.